-- significant matters discussed at the ARC meeting which is typically scheduled before the Board meeting;
+(a) significant matters discussed at the ARC meeting which is typically scheduled before the Board meeting;

-- updates on the Ascendas Reit Group’s business and operations in the period under review, including market developments and trends, as well as business initiatives and opportunities;
+(d) updates on the Ascendas Reit Group’s business and operations in the period under review, including market developments and trends, as well as business initiatives and opportunities;

-- financial performance, budgetary and capital management related matters in the period under review, including any material variance between any projections in budget or business plans and the actual results from business activities and operations;
+(e) financial performance, budgetary and capital management related matters in the period under review, including any material variance between any projections in budget or business plans and the actual results from business activities and operations;

-- updates on key Unitholder engagements in the period under review, as well as analyst views and market feedback; and
+(g) updates on key Unitholder engagements in the period under review, as well as analyst views and market feedback; and

 This allows the Board to develop a good understanding of the progress of the Ascendas Reit Group’s business as well as the issues and challenges faced by Ascendas Reit, and also promotes active engagement with Management.

 As a general rule, meeting materials are provided to the Directors at least five working days prior to Board and Board Committee meetings, to allow them to prepare for the meetings and to enable discussions to focus on any questions or issues that they may have or identify.
-Agendas for Board and Board Committee meetings are prepared in consultation with the Chairman and chairmen of the respective Board Committees.
+Agendas for Board and Board Committee meetings are prepared in consultation with the Chairman and the chairmen of the respective Board Committees.
 This provides assurance that there is time to cover all relevant matters during the meetings.

-In line with the Manager’s ongoing commitment to minimise paper waste and reduce its carbon footprint, the Manager does not provide printed copies of Board and Board Committee meeting materials.
+In line with the Manager’s ongoing commitment to minimise paper wastage and reduce its carbon footprint, the Manager does not provide printed copies of Board and Board Committee meeting materials.
 Instead, the Directors are provided with tablet devices to enable them to access and review meeting materials prior to and during meetings.
 This initiative also enhances information security as the meeting materials are made available through a secure channel.
 The Directors are also able to review and approve written resolutions using the tablet devices.

-A record of the Directors’ attendance at Board and Board Committee meetings for FY2019 and the number of such meetings held is set out on page 138 of this Annual Report.
-CEO who is also a Director attends all Board meetings.
+A record of the Directors’ attendance at Board and Board Committee meetings for FY2021 is set out on page 144 of this Annual Report.
+The CEO who is also a Director attends all Board meetings.
 He also attends all ARC meetings on an ex officio basis.
 Other members of Management attend Board and Board Committee meetings as required to brief the Board and Board Committees on specific business matters.

 There is active interaction between the Directors and Management during and outside Board and Board Committee meetings.
-The Directors have separate and independent and unfettered access to Management for any information that they may require, at the Manager’s expense.
+The Directors have separate, independent and unfettered access to Management for any information that they may require.
 The Board and Management share a productive and harmonious relationship, which is critical for good governance and organisational effectiveness.

-The Directors, whether individually or collectively as the Board, are entitled to have access to independent external professional advice, where necessary, at the Manager’s expense.
+The Directors, whether individually or collectively as the Board, are entitled to have access to independent external professional advice where necessary, at the Manager’s expense.

 Principle 2: Board Composition and Guidance

+The Board has a strong independent element as five out of eight directors, including the Chairman, are non-executive IDs.
+Other than the CEO who is the only executive Director on the Board, non-executive Directors make up the rest of the Board.
+None of the Directors have served on the Board for nine years or longer.
 Profiles of the Directors, their respective Board Committee memberships and roles are set out on pages 24 to 29 of this Annual Report.
 Key information on the Directors is also available on Ascendas Reit’s website at www.ascendas-reit.com (Website).

 There is a rigorous process to evaluate the independence of each ID.
 As part of the process: